About Komic Village

 If you don’t find an operational homestay in Komic you can visit Hikkim or Langza.
 You will surely find a homestay there.

-Just make sure you are not camping on somebody’s land,If you see a house from where you are camping go ask and take permission to camp.
+Just make sure you are not camping on somebody’s land.
+If you see a house from where you are camping go ask and take permission to camp in their field.
 It is good to camp near the village, not too near.
-So you can go there in times of emergency.
+So, you can go there in times of emergency and other supplies.

 Q1.
 Which is the highest village of in the world?

 Ans.
 According to the recent data evaluation, Komic Village, situated at a height of 15,500 feet, is the highest village in the world.

 Q2.
 How do I get to Komic Village?

 Ans.
 Komic Village can be reached via Manali and Shimla route.
 The Manali route closes around the month of October due to heavy snowfall at Rohtang and Lahaul.
 In the summer season, it makes for a good scenic route.

 Ans.
 Komic Village is known for being the world’s highest motorable destination in the world.
 Now, it boasts of its vaccination drive in the village, confirming vaccination of all its habitant due to COVID-19 spread.

 Q4.
 Which is the highest village in India?

 Ans.
 Komic Village is the highest village in India as well as in the world.
 At a staggering height of 15.550 feet, the village in Spiti Valley is a globally recognized as the highest motorable village.